Helen McGaffey Searles: Life and education

-Academic career and activism
+Career

-After graduating in 1898, Searles taught for less than one year at the Pennsylvania College for Women (now Chatham University in Pittsburgh) before accepting a position teaching Latin at Mount Holyoke College in Massachusetts in 1899.
+After graduating in 1898, Searles taught for less than one year at the Pennsylvania College for Women (now Chatham University) in Pittsburgh before she accepted a position teaching Latin at Mount Holyoke College in Massachusetts in 1899.
 She also taught at the Ferry Hall School in Lake Forest, Illinois between 1899 and 1904.

 During her career as a professor, Searles was active in the women's suffrage movement.
-She represented Mount Holyoke College at the meeting on March 23, 1907 of the Boston Equal Suffrage Association, which focused on women's secondary education and featured female representatives from other Boston-area colleges and universities, including other Seven Sisters colleges.
+She represented Mount Holyoke College at the March 23, 1907 meeting of the Boston Equal Suffrage Association, which focused on women's secondary education and featured female representatives from other Boston-area colleges and universities, including other Seven Sisters colleges.

-Searles retired from Mount Holyoke in 1922 but remained associated with the college and held the title of Professor Emeritus until her death on April 15, 1936, at the age of 80, in South Hadley, Massachusetts.
+Searles retired from Mount Holyoke College in 1922.
+She remained associated with the college and held the title of Professor Emeritus until her death.

-Legacy
+Death and legacy

+Helen McGaffey Searles died on April 15, 1936, at the age of 80, in South Hadley, Massachusetts.

 The Helen Searles Mount Holyoke College Personnel File is held in the Archives and Special Collections at Mt.
 Holyoke College, South Hadley, Massachusetts.